johanf85/home-assistant-heating-configuration/description.md

 #  My home multi zone smart heating configuration with the use of Home Assistant

 Date first published: July 1 2021
-Latest modification: July 2 2021
+Latest modification: July 14 2021

-By: Johan Fit
+By: Johan F.

 ## 1. Introduction